Get Your Teen Weekly Newsletter in your inbox! Sign Up

 Emojis have become a core component of teen slang, and they can be seen in text exchanges and comments on social media.
 Most emojis mean just what you think they mean, but sometimes emojis have a double entendre.

-– Smiling face with hearts emoji, usually used to show love or adoration for friends
+Smiling face with hearts emoji: used to show love or adoration for friends

 Final Thoughts on Gen Z Slang

 Teen slang is evolving faster than ever.
 The primary origin of new slang words is viral videos on TikTok.
 Your teens watch different content than you do online, so it is only natural that they pick up a different vocabulary that they use with their friends.
 However, not knowing what words Gen Z is using can be a roadblock in effective communication.
-For that reason, it is critical for parents to keep up with the new slang that their teens are using.
+That’s why it’s important for parents to stay updated on the slang their teens are using.

 Maddy Suna and Zachary Nosanchuk are seniors at Shaker Heights High School.
 They are interning at Your Teen Media.